What is the Sports Premium?

 - Promote involvement of all children in sport regardless of ability

 - Make use of collaborative and partnership working

-With these aims in mind, we put the money to the following use in 2018/19:
+With these aims in mind, we put the money to the following uses:

 - Hiring qualified sports coaches to work alongside staff.